Blog →

 Zendesk can be difficult to navigate.
 The lack of support only exacerbates the problem and leaves teams without dedicated experts on their own.

 We’ve compiled the best Zendesk alternatives for customer service below.
-From basic communication to AI-powered tools, these solutions offer a wide range of features for customer service.
+From basic ticketing systems to AI-powered self-service tools, these solutions offer a wide range of features for customer service.

 Look for an option that meets your business needs and offers value for money.

 Missive is the perfect customer service solution for startups and small businesses.
-It’s not a full-fledged help desk software, which means you won’t have to spend time navigating through a lot of clutter.
+It’s not a full-fledged help desk software, it's an email client, but it has the ticketing system functionality of assignment,which means you get collaboration without clunkiness.

-It focuses on features like shared inboxes, live chat, shared labels, flexible email setup, and canned responses.
+It focuses on features like shared inboxes, internal mentions, shared labels, flexible email setup, and canned responses.

 The platform allows assigning customer conversations to a specific team, person, or multiple people.
 To automate this process, you can create rules to route conversations to the appropriate location.

-Missive integrates with all popular tools like Salesforce, OpenAI, Grammarly, and Aircall.
-This means you can easily migrate data between Missive and these tools to streamline your workflow.
+Missive integrates with all popular tools like Salesforce, OpenAI, HubSpot, and Aircall.
+This means you can easily pull context and data from these tools into Missive to streamline your workflow.
+If you're techy savvy, you can even build a custom integration with Missive's API (i.e. connect Jira tickets that your engineering team is working on with relevant customer service tickets)

 Missive offers a comprehensive range of email management capabilities.
 You can collaborate on customer emails, delegate them to team members, and manage multiple email addresses at once.

-Missive helps you automate various workflows for incoming and outgoing messages, as well as user actions.
-There is also an OpenAI integration that acts as an email assistant, helping you be more productive.
+Missive helps you automate various customer service workflows for incoming and outgoing messages, as well as user actions.
+For example, you can automatically label any refund emails, saving your customer service team a manual step.
+There is also an OpenAI integration that allows you to create AI-powered rules.

 Missive helps small businesses deliver great customer service without spending a fortune.

 Try Missive today—it’s free.
-If you want to learn more about how Missive can help your customer service team, you can also book a demo.
+If you want to learn more about how Missive can help your customer service team, you can self service or book a demo.

 HubSpot Service Hub is a help desk platform that helps manage customer inquiries from its feature-loaded interface.
 It might be a good fit if you’re an enterprise user and require features like video recordings, the option to create a knowledge base, customer satisfaction surveys, and automation.

-HubSpot saves plenty of time by helping you automatically assign incoming messages via chat and email to the right person on the team.
+HubSpot Service Hub saves plenty of time by helping you automatically assign incoming messages via chat and email to the right person on the team.

 Support agents can use one of the 5,000+ email templates available on HubSpot to quickly respond to inquiries—you don’t have to reinvent the wheel every time you receive a query about your refund policy.

-While HubSpot is almost as complex as Zendesk, it does offer a limited free version and better support quality than Zendesk.
+While HubSpot Service Hub is almost as complex as Zendesk, it does offer a limited free plan and better support quality than Zendesk.

 Salesforce’s customer service help desk solution is called Salesforce Service Cloud.
 It offers features like case management and omnichannel routing.